NA prorogued without debate on amendment to Finance Act

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Assembly session was prorogued without taking up the The Finance Supplementary (Second Amendment) Bill, 2019, which was on the agenda of the day on Friday.
+ISLAMABAD: The National Assembly session prorogued without taking up the Bill, The Finance Supplementary (Second Amendment) Bill, 2019, which was on the agenda of the day on Friday.

+Now with the prorogation of the session, it is expected that the bill on Amendment to Finance Act would now be considered in the next session of the National Assembly.

-After the suspension of sitting of the National Assembly for 20 minutes, the head count was made and the House was found in order and proceedings were started.
-At the start of the session, National Assembly Speaker gave the floor to Minister of State for the Parliamentary Affairs Ali Muhammad Khan to lay down the ordinance.
+After the suspension of sitting of the National Assembly for 20 minutes, head count was made and the House was found in order and proceedings were started.

+On the start of the session, National Assembly Speaker gave the floor to Minister of State for the Parliamentary Affairs Ali Muhammad Khan to lay down the Ordinance.

-But when the minister stood to proceed, the opposition protested and Syed Naveed Qamar pointed out the quorum but the speaker did not listen, however, when Syed Naveed Qamar protested in a loud voice that it was illegal as he had already pointed out the quorum, National Assembly Speaker Asad Qaisar ordered the count and the House wasfound not in order.
+But when the Minister stood to proceed, the opposition protested and Syed Naveed Qamar pointed out the quorum but the Speaker did not listen, however, when Syed Naveed Qamar protested in loud voice that it was illegal as he had already pointed out the quorum.

+National Assembly Speaker Asad Qaisar ordered the count and the House was not in order.

 Parliamentary Secretary on Law and Justice Maleeka Ali Bukhari said it is aimed at increasing the strength of judges in the high court.
 She said there was requirement of judges in the high court and they have fulfilled the obligation in order to ensure early disposal of cases.